Kirk Balk Academy: Secondary modern school

+Comprehensive

+It became comprehensive in September 1968, but the sixth form was at other schools, and still is today.
+A sports centre was built from 1971, which opened on 9 December 1974, with a licensed bar.

+From September 1975 local people could also attend Brampton Ellis Comprehensive School.
+In September 1976 the long-serving headmistress left, and a no-nonsense former Army officer took over, and at a governors meeting announced that he wanted to restore the cane.
+But parents and governors were less enthusiastic.
+He wanted to cane vandals and people who caused graffiti.
+The chairman of the 24 governors was Allen McKay, a former miner, later the local Labour MP, who supported the headmaster.

+Academy

 Construction of a new building for the school was finished in late 2011, allowing for the demolition of the old building.
 This made space for a new school sports field.
 Additionally, the school changed its name from Kirk Balk School to Kirk Balk Community College, changing the logo and uniform in the process.
 In September 2014, the school was renamed Kirk Balk Academy, and in March 2015 it was formally converted to academy status, sponsored by the Northern Education Trust.
 In September 2016, Ms Jo Nolan became the Executive Principal of Kirk Balk Academy until 2018, when she was replaced by Mr Dean Buckley.

-Uniform

-Students wear full academy uniforms at all times on the academy premises or on an academy visit, unless otherwise stated.
-The uniform consists of a blue blazer with the current academy logo embroidered on the front pocket, a white shirt or blouse, a house coloured tie and a pair of black tailored trousers or a black skirt.
-The uniform worn for physical education consists of a navy blue, light blue and white polo shirt embroidered with the Academy logo, and a pair of black shorts or jogging bottoms.